 How to Create a Successful Marketplace 101: General Classification

 First, we need to focus on your Target Audience.
 The options are:

-This model, which has another name — customer-to-customer (C2C), focuses on presenting the customers an opportunity to sell and manage products or services.
+This model, which has another name — customer-to-customer (C2C), focuses on presenting customers with an opportunity to sell and manage products or services.
 Just imagine Etsy, which is a place to sell handcrafted goods made by very small groups of people.
 Big brands are not allowed there; this is a platform for people with artistic skills to share their work.
 Anyone can buy items; sellers pay fixed fees.
 Another great example is Uber — which offers and manages peer-to-peer ridesharing.

 B2C is for businesses who want to sell their products or services directly to a customer without any third parties involved.
 Most of the representatives of this model offer a large variety of goods.
 AliExpress is probably the most notable example here.

 B2B marketplace platforms help businesses improve the distribution of their products by finding new partners.
-Alibaba is the biggest B2B portal in the world, covering also B2C and C2C.
-Founded by Jack Ma and Peng Lei in 1999, it’s actually a holding that consists of companies such as Guangzhou, Evergrande Taobao, F.C, UCWeb, 1688.com, and Ali Express.
-Alibaba generated nearly $72 billion of revenue in 2020.
+Alibaba is the biggest B2B portal in the world, covering B2C and C2C.
+Founded by Jack Ma and Peng Lei in 1999, it’s a holding company that consists of companies such as Guangzhou, Evergrande Taobao, F.C, UCWeb, 1688.com, and Aliexpress.
+Alibaba generated nearly $72 billion in revenue in 2020.

 Next, let’s discuss the differences between vertical and horizontal marketplaces.